RealityBending/Onboarding/README.md

 ### 1. Explore your environment

 Alright, here's the big day!
 First, take the time to settle in your space.
-Pay a visit to your colleagues, introduce yourself, explore the building, locate the offices, find the toilets and the coffee machine.
+Pay a visit to your colleagues, introduce yourself, explore the building, locate the offices, find the toilets ~~and the coffee machine~~.

 ### 2. Get the Admin done

 Do whatever is required on the admin side, complete the ethical certification, the mandatory training courses, etc.

-- [ ] Ethics Certification (on ethics and integrity in research)
-- [ ] University mandatory courses (if you are an employee)

 ### 3. Get Connected

 It might not be good news if you're an introvert who prefers to stay anonymous on the internet, but doing research at our lab will require you to build a public persona and engage openly with the world of research.
+In general, academia is very social, and a lot of the good stuff happens on social media.
+Better to start soon little by little than trying to build an online presence overnight once you need to apply for jobs.

 #### 🗣️ **Discord**

-We use Discord as an internal communication channel.
-Do ask for the invite link if you don't receive one.
+We use Discord as an internal communication channel. **Do ask for the invite link** if you don't receive one.

-#### 🐦 **Twitter**
+#### 🐦 **X/Twitter**

 We believe that the best way to start this journey is to get out there, listen to the ongoing discourses and get publicly engaged.
 And [**Twitter**](https://twitter.com/home) is a good platform to do it 😉 Many researchers use it to share and summarize their new studies and projects, recruit participants or advertise positions.
 So you can easily keep up with the latest scientific news here.
 If you don't believe us, check out this [**book about Twitter for researchers**](https://t4scientists.com/).